dogbutcat/custom-docker/README.md

 # docker-sshd-shadowsocks

+## Change Log

+> 2018-11
+* upgrade to centos 7
+* support aes-*-gcm encryption

+## Introducing

-this image is based on centos 6.7 & you need basic docker knowledge.
+this image is based on centos image & you need basic docker knowledge.
 You can get it from Google or [Git-book](https://yeasy.gitbooks.io/docker_practice/) for Chinese Learning.
 Then DON'T ASK ME! :D

 ## Word first